 What is the Dark Side of the Moon?

 Whenever we look at the sky in the night to see the moon, it appears the same every time.
 No matter how we see the moon or from where we see the moon, it always seems to feature the same landscape.
 The side of the moon which we are never able to see being on earth is known as the ‘dark side of the moon.’
-It will be wrong to say that this side which is considered as the dark side of the moon is dark in colour.
+It will be wrong to say that this side which is considered as the dark side of the moon is dark in color.
 This side never faces the earth and is visible only from space.